elugens/hello-javascript/docs/additional-questions/network-requests/url-objects.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> Yes, Classes URL and URLSearchParams get defined based on the latest URI specification: RFC3986, while (encode*) functions are defined based on the obsolete version RFC2396.
-There are a few differences concerning IPv6 addresses, which are encoded differently.
-This difference is because IPv6 URLs did not exist in RFC2396 (August 1998).
+  <div><strong>Interview Response:</strong> Yes, The URI specification controls the definition of Classes URL and URLSearchParams: RFC3986, while (encode*) functions are defined based on the obsolete version RFC2396.
+There are a few differences concerning IPv6 addresses, which are encoded differently, and this difference is because IPv6 URLs did not exist in RFC2396 (August 1998).
 Such cases are rare, (encode*) functions work well most of the time, but we should be aware of it.
     </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />